Lively dancing in West Africa

 • Complete a minimum of 12 graduate credits from the African Studies Program core curriculum in four courses or seminars outside the major field, and from at least two different departments, in consultation with the faculty advisor.
 (Agricultural and applied economics, and economics courses/seminars are considered to be of one discipline for purposes of the minor.)
 See list below for example courses.
 Other courses may be chosen in consultation with the faculty advisor.

-• Graduate credit is available only for courses with numbers of 300 or higher and with the graduate attribute ("Grad 50%").
+• Graduate credit is available only for courses with numbers of 300 or higher and with the graduate designation ("Grad 50%").

 • At least one of these four units must be a course or seminar numbered 700 to 999.
 No thesis or dissertation credits (990) may be used.